Frequently Asked Questions

 See the pricing page for the exact discount tiers.

-What happens if I exceed my AI credits?
+What happens if I exceed my image or video credits?

 You won’t lose access to your existing content or displays.
-AI image generation will pause until your credits refresh at the start of your next billing month.
-If you need more credits sooner, you can upgrade to a higher plan for an immediate boost.
+AI image or video generation will pause until those credits refresh at the start of your next billing month.
+If you need more sooner, you can upgrade to a higher plan for an immediate boost, or add a credit pack.

 Do you offer annual billing?